Best Portable Speakers for entry-budget buyers in 2026

 - output and tuning is the spec that matters most for this exact use case.

-- IP67 + floats is the differentiator buyers will actually notice.
+- IP67 is the differentiator buyers will actually notice.

-- In this segment, the winner keeps a clear value gap over Marshall Emberton III.
+- In this segment, the winner keeps a clear value gap over JBL Flip 7.

 - Very long battery life